AlexHls/hesmapy/SCHEMA.md

 | ``time`` | The time data field | String | Yes |

 For a valid example file, see the template file ``examples/hydro/hydro_1d.json``.

+*Note*: It might seem a little unintuitive to store the data in a 'per data point' scheme instead of an array based approach.
+However, this approach is much more robust in terms of missing data and unevenly shaped data.
+In particular when it comes to creating the interactive plots or DataFrames, this approach allows to just fill missing points with NaN values, instead of having to deal with unevenly shaped arrays.